The Ultimate Guide to Caring for “”Carnauba Palm”” Plants

 Indoor Decoration

 Incorporate Carnauba Palms into your indoor decor for a touch of the tropics.
-Place them in spacious living areas or near large windows.
+Place them in spacious living areas or near large windows to maximize light exposure.

 Landscaping